microsoft/elastic-db-tools-for-java/README.md

 * [Maven](http://maven.apache.org/download.cgi)
 * A logical server in Azure or local SQL Server

-# Running the sample code in [sample](https://github.com/Microsoft/elastic-db-tools-for-java/tree/develop/samples)
+# Building jars and running the sample code in [sample](https://github.com/Microsoft/elastic-db-tools-for-java/tree/develop/samples)
 Follow the steps below to build JAR files and get started with the sample project:
 * Clone the repository
-* From the _./tools_ directory, build the jars using `mvn install -D maven.test.skip=true`.
+* From the _./elastic-db-tools_ directory, build the jars using `mvn install -D maven.test.skip=true`.
 This creates the jars in the _./target_ directory.
      - If you want to run the tests, use `mvn clean install` instead.
 You will also have to configure a test connection by adding your username, password, and logical server name for either a logical server in Azure or local SQL Server in the _./tools/src/test/resources/resource.properties_ file.
 * Edit the _./sample/src/main/resources/resource.properties_ file to add your username, password, and logical server name.
 * From the _./sample_ directory, run `mvn install` to build the sample project.